Finding Aid of Hewitt A. Brown Cumberland and Harnett County Collection, PC.2042

 Abstract

-Items concerning the Buie, Gifford, Johnson, and Kelly families of Cumberland and Harnett Counties, N.C.
-This collection includes deeds and indentures, receipts, bills of sale for slaves, and photographs and negatives.
-A portion of this collection relates to family members who served in the U.S. military between World War II and 1980.
+Items concerning the Buie, Johnson, and Kelly families of Cumberland and Harnett Counties, N.C., 1797-1902, including deeds and indentures, receipts, bills of sale for slaves, and photographs and negatives.
+Items regarding the Gifford family, including genealogical information and records of Mary Hayes Gifford, Kenneth Gifford, and Kenneth Steve Gifford.

 Descriptive Summary